Kirsty Wark: Career

-Wark participated in the 2011 series of Celebrity MasterChef where she reached the final and narrowly lost out to Phil Vickery.
+Wark participated in the 2011 series of Celebrity MasterChef, where she reached the final and narrowly lost out to Phil Vickery.
 On 1 January 2012, Wark appeared in a cameo role as herself in the revival of the BBC's Absolutely Fabulous.
-In January 2013 she appeared in a special series of The Great British Bake Off, where she was awarded Star Baker.
+In January 2013, she appeared in a special series of The Great British Bake Off, where she was awarded Star Baker.
 Later that year, she made a cameo appearance in two episodes of The Politician's Husband which aired on BBC Two.

 Wark has been visible and vocal in the media about her experience of menopause and helped to raise awareness of this aspect of women's health more widely.
-In 2017 she made a BBC documentary 'Let's talk about the menopause' because she felt that women are still "shockingly ill-informed."
+In 2017, she made a BBC documentary Let's talk about the menopause because she felt that women are still "shockingly ill-informed".

-In 2018, Margarita Simonyan, the Russia Today journalist who interviewed the two Russian suspects of the poisoning of Sergei and Yulia Skripal terminated an interview with Wark.
-It came after Wark challenged "the manner of the interview" and asked if the interview didn't just reinforce the notion that RT was a 'propaganda tool of the Russian state.'
-Simonyan said Wark's questions seemed "like typical Western propaganda."
-Since 2020, she has presented the BBC Radio 4 series The Reunion.
+In 2018, Margarita Simonyan, the Russia Today (RT) journalist who interviewed the two Russian suspects of the poisoning of Sergei and Yulia Skripal, terminated an interview with Wark.
+It came after Wark challenged "the manner of the interview" and asked if the interview did not just reinforce the notion that RT was a "propaganda tool of the Russian state".
+Simonyan said Wark's questions seemed "like typical Western propaganda".

+Since 2020, Wark has presented the BBC Radio 4 series The Reunion.
 She has also, on occasion, presented Start the Week on BBC Radio 4.

 In 2021, Wark was one of the main presenters of the BBC's election results coverage, alongside Huw Edwards.
 She presented from Edinburgh with the programme covering results from all the UK elections that took place on Thursday 6 May 2021, including the 2021 Scottish Parliament election and local council elections in England.

+On 19 October 2023, the BBC announced that Wark would be standing down as presenter of Newsnight after the next general election.
+The next general election was held on 4 July 2024 and Wark’s final day on Newsnight was Friday 12 July 2024.
+She presented the show as normal but towards the end of the programme actor Alan Cumming and Nick Watt (BBC Newsnight Political Editor) and others paid tributes to Wark, recognising her 30 years on the show.
+Tributes were also given from previous colleagues, her family and previous guests.